jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 ## Rival Southpost

 Southpost is part of the Outer Region and if Southpost gains enough wealth and power will take over Thieves Key

+## Retaking UnderRoc

+Holding the UnderRoc bridge is an expensive process that the Outer Region currently doesn't care about.
+Letting Thieves Key hold the bridge will be a great boon.
+This will allow thieves to operate in Netrus